Parks and Facilities

 1. Accessible Children's Play Area

-A broad, tiered staircase climbs the terraced southern slope of this steep hillside park; when you reach the top, you will find panoramic views of the city and Bay.
-Trees and benches crown the summit, while nearby are a children’s playground, a basketball court, and tennis courts.
+A broad, tiered staircase climbs the terraced southern slope of this steep hillside park.
+When reaching the top, you find a panoramic vista of the City from the southside Donor Circle viewing bench and Bay views from the northside.
+Trees and benches crown the summit, while nearby are a children’s playground, picnic tables, a basketball/pickleball court, and two tennis courts.
 An off-leash dog-play area is in the park’s southeast corner.

-Alta Plaza Park is bounded by Clay, Jackson, Scott, and Steiner streets; the grand staircase rises midway along its southern edge, from Pierce Street.
+Alta Plaza Park is bounded by Clay, Jackson, Scott, and Steiner streets; the grand staircase rises midway along its southern edge, from Clay and Pierce Streets.
 Wheelchair access is from Scott and Jackson.

 Report a Maintenance Issue